Communities

 regarding robustness, an insurance might also an option

-Trilarion‭ wrote over 2 years ago
+Trilarion‭ wrote about 3 years ago

 What about an insurance instead, so in case the camera accidentally falls down and breaks you could just buy another one.